Leadership and Staff

 Jason Hawkins

-Transition to Work Program Assistant Director
+Transition to Work Program Coordinator

-Jason Hawkins is a native of Winston-Salem, NC.
-He graduated from Shaw University with a Bachelor of Science degree in Business Management.
-Additionally, he also received electrical and plumbing certificates from Halifax Community College.
-Jason’s previous employment included office and service employment in the local community.
-He joined Forsyth Jail and Prison Ministries in 2017, as the Transportation Coordinator for recently released felons.
-In January 2022, Jason was promoted to Assistant Director of the Transition to Work Program.
+service employment in the local community.
+He joined Forsyth Jail & Prison Ministries in 2017, as the Transportation Coordinator for recently released offenders.
+In January 2022, Jason was promoted to Transition to Work Program Coordinator, where he works with TTW participants and supports them upon their release.
 Jason enjoys playing the saxophone and the piano, when not working.
 He has a daughter and three grandchildren, and recently married his soulmate, Joan.

 brooke@forsythjpm.org